Cholera epidemic in Lexington, Kentucky: Lexington, Kentucky

 In 1833, Lexington, Kentucky was a city that had approximately 7,000 people living in it.
 There were farmers who owned slaves who worked as domestic servants and artisans.
 The major crops that Lexington produced were tobacco and hemp.
 These crops were distributed across the United States and the globe by ships.
 Lexington used the Ohio River ports to get their trade ships from Lexington to the Mississippi River and then eventually the Atlantic Ocean where their goods could be transported to Europe.
 This trade system is hypothesized to be the main reason that the cholera epidemic made its way to the United States and to different states such as Ohio and Kentucky.
 This illness has sub-Asian roots and due to the trading system throughout the globe, the illness made its way to the United States and eventually to Lexington, Kentucky.

 Causes

 Cholera is "caused by drinking water or eating food contaminated with the cholera bacterium.
 In an epidemic, the source of the contamination is usually the feces of an infected person that contaminates water and/or food.
 The disease can spread rapidly in areas with inadequate treatment of sewage and drinking water".
 This is an extremely important factor of how the cholera epidemic was able to spread throughout the city of Lexington.
 There were 7,000 people living in this city and clean water was not a main priority in the 19th century.
-It is important to note that there were usually wells that farmers and slaves got their water from.
+There were usually wells that farmers and slaves got their water from.
 These wells were shared by many which made the cholera epidemic nearly impossible to prevent.